lab1092/blender-manual_ja/manual/rigging/armatures/editing/bones.rst

 Locking Bones
 =============

-You can prevent a bone from being transformed in :guilabel:`Edit mode` in several ways:
+You can prevent a bone from being transformed in *Edit mode* in several ways:

-- The active bone can be locked clicking on :guilabel:`Lock` in the :guilabel:`Transform Properties` panel (:kbd:`N` in a 3D view);
+- The active bone can be locked clicking on *Lock* in the *Transform Properties* panel (:kbd:`N` in a 3D view);
-- all bones can be locked clicking on the :guilabel:`Lock` button of their sub-panels in the :guilabel:`Armature Bones` panel;
+- all bones can be locked clicking on the *Lock* button of their sub-panels in the *Armature Bones* panel;
-- press :kbd:`shift-W`:menuselection:`popup --> Toggle Settings --> Locked`
+- press :kbd:`Shift-W`:menuselection:`popup --> Toggle Settings --> Locked`
 - select :menuselection:`Armature --> Bone Settings --> Toggle a Setting`).

 *If the root of a locked bone is connected to the tip of an unlocked bone,